Mkhalled/argocd-cumunda-plateform/docs/ComparisonCamunda Platform.md

 🔴 Building on outdated architecture (2013 design)
 🔴 Creating technical debt from day one
-🔴 Forced migration in 2-3 years anyway
+🔴 Inevitable migration in 2-3 years (V7 maintenance mode)
+🔴 Migration will cost 2-5x more than learning V8 now
-🔴 Paying 2-3x more for migration later
-🔴 Fighting against your modern infrastructure
+🔴 Every workflow built = more migration complexity later 🔴 Fighting against your modern infrastructure (K8s + ArgoCD)

 The real question isn't "Why V8?" but rather "Why would we choose V7?"
+Migration Reality Check:
+Many teams think: "We'll start with V7 (familiar, safe) and migrate when V8 is more mature."
+This strategy fails because:

+V8 is already mature (production-ready since 2021, now 2025)
+Migration complexity grows exponentially with each workflow Migration is NOT a simple upgrade (architectural rewrite required) Business can't wait (migration = months of frozen feature development)

+Migration Cost Formula:

+Cost = (Number of Workflows × Complexity Factor × Team Size) + Risk Premium

+Example with your planned growth:
+├─ 1 workflow: Migration = $15K
+├─ 3 workflows: Migration = $50K
+├─ 6 workflows: Migration = $120K+
+└─ Each workflow added makes migration exponentially harder

+The only winning move: Don't create migration debt.
+Start with V8.

 11. Immediate Action Items
 This Week: